 1980 – While studying 1 Corinthians 6:1-8, members of the Christian Legal Society (CLS) conceive the concept of “Christian conciliation,” a biblically grounded form of alternative dispute resolution (ADR) that involves both mediation and arbitration.

-1980 – Laurie Eck establishes the first Christian Conciliation Service (CCS) in Albuquerque, NM.
+1980 – Laurie Eck, an attorney from Montana, establishes the first Christian Conciliation Service (CCS) in Albuquerque, NM.
 Working part-time for the CLS, Laurie begins to travel around the U.S. promoting this concept among CLS attorneys.

 1982 – Lynn Buzzard, Executive Director of the CLS, and Laurie Eck publish Tell It to the Church, which provides a theological apologetic and practical framework for Christian conciliation.

 1982 – The CLS devotes its entire 1982 Annual Conference to the concept of Christian conciliation.
 After the conference, several CLS members establish local CCS ministries, including the CCS of Montana, which is established by Ken Sande.
-Over the next several years, this national ministry network grows steadily.
+Over the next several years, this national network of conciliation ministries grows steadily.

 1987 – The CLS restructures the CCS network as an independent 501(c)(3) organization called the Association of Christian Conciliation Services (ACCS).
 Chip Zimmer, executive Director of the CCS of Puget Sound, is elected as its first president.